- What is an outbound call center?

 What is an outbound call center?

-What are outbound call center services?
+Examples of outbound call center

 Proactive customer service